Satiyoga 200 hour Teacher Training programme

 Open the course program’s brochure for more in-depth information.

 Satiyoga is a contemporary, transformative approach to yoga that integrates mindfulness, asana, pranyama and meditation.
 At its core is an ethical practice derived from a secular understanding of key elements of classical yoga and early Buddhism.
 We learn to (re)balance, to (re)connect, to creatively engage with our experience as a living, breathing, embodied being.

 Through our unique teacher training, we first learn to integrate mindfulness into our own practice.
 As we grow more confident with the exploration of our bodies, breath, feelings, thoughts, we begin to make use of various tools of awareness and embodiment to allow our individual teaching voice and expression to emerge and evolve.

-What this includes: all teaching and mentoring over the three residential modules of 27 days and nine online sessions, all food and accommodation during residential modules, ferry to and from the island.
+What this includes: all teaching and mentoring over the three residential modules as well as nine online sessions.

 What this does not include: travel to and from Roonagh pier, study books and other materials required for the training.

 Non-refundable deposit of €1350 must be paid upon acceptance of your place on the course, and no later than 1st October 2018

 – In full by the 2nd of March 2019, by bank transfer of €2500 (you save €200)

 – In two instalments of €1350, payable by bank transfer on the 2nd of March 2019 and in September 2019